julzaza/wildwitchherbs/_posts/2025-07-12-menstrual-blood-earth-ritual.md

 By blood, I call my power home.”*

 - Cover the offering gently with soil.
 Sit quietly and feel the exchange—**what leaves you also nourishes you.**

+For a step-by-step guide on returning menstrual blood to the Earth in sync with the **White Moon and Red Moon cycles**, see **[Offering Menstrual Blood to Mother Earth for Fertility](/fertility-rituals-menstrual-magic/)**.

 ---